Brazilian Actress Says Jessica Mann Called Weinstein Her ‘Spiritual Soulmate’

 “Once I was naked and laid on the bed, he went into the bathroom and sort of closed the door behind him.
 The door was still kind of open a little bit,” Mann said, as she started to cry.
 “And then he came out naked, and then he got on top of me and that’s when he put himself inside me.”

 Maia testified Monday that her friend didn’t seem upset and “seemed like herself” after the alleged assault and never said a word about the encounter.
-Mann said she never let on to what had happened to her friends because she was “so embarrassed” and wanted them to “respect her.”
+Mann said she never let on to her friends what had happened because she was “so embarrassed” and wanted them to “respect her.”

 Mann told jurors she went downstairs for breakfast with her friends and “shut down” as she agreed to join Weinstein for the premiere of August Osage County.
 Her friend corroborated that they went to the premiere and that Mann stayed with her at her Jersey City apartment instead of returning to her hotel room that night.